department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-exam-expect">What should I expect at my exam?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-exam-expect">What to expect at your exam</button>
 <div id="claim-exam-expect" class="usa-accordion-content">

-### What to expect at your exam

 #### What should I bring to my VA claim exam?